KangLin/LunarCalendar/README.md

 The lunar calendar written by Qt.
 It provides:

 - A lunar calendar library of Qt GUI, support QSS.
-   + solar calendar
+   + Solar calendar
    + Lunar calendar
-   + solar and Lunar holiday
+   + Solar and Lunar holiday
-   + solar and Lunar Day (eg birthday, wedding anniversary, etc.)
+   + Solar and Lunar Day (eg birthday, wedding anniversary, etc.)
-   + month view
+   + Month view
-   + week view
+   + Week view
 - A simple calendar app.
 Used to illustrate how to use this lunar calendar library.
 - A complete application of this library [Tasks](https://github.com/KangLin/Tasks)